 Setting goals is a great way to get motivated to accomplish your health and fitness goals.
 But make sure they’re realistic to set yourself up for success.
 One easy way to do that is if the goals are measurable—that is, if you can track your progress to see changes.

 For example, if your goal is weight loss, you can track your progress on a scale.
 Or if your goal is to build strength, you may be able to see your progress in how many reps you can do in the gym.
-You can measure changes in endurance, flexibility, etc. It may not be easy to see those changes right away, but be patient and stay consistent.
+These are important fitness plans https://totalshape.com/ focuses on.
+You can also measure changes in endurance, flexibility, etc. It may not be easy to see those changes right away, but be patient and stay consistent.